dantasfiles/dantasfiles.github.io/_posts/2023-03-20-sofabaton-u2.md

 ---
-title: SofaBaton U2 universal remote setup
+title: Programming the SofaBaton U2
 description: My Logitech Harmony remote finally broke, and I replaced it with a Sofabaton U2 remote.
 Here's how I made the change.
 author: Daniel Dantas
 ---